Ohangwena Region: Election results

-Ohangwena is one of the regions where many Namibian politicians are from, including former President Hifikepunye Pohamba, Hidipo Hamutenya (Founding President of the Rally for Democracy and Progress, RDP), Minister of Environment and Tourism Pohamba Shifeta, former Deputy Minister and Ambassador Hadino Hishongwa, founding member of SWAPO Mzee Kaukungwa and several other ministers and high-profile politicians.
+Ohangwena is one of the regions where many Namibian politicians are from, including former president Hifikepunye Pohamba, Hidipo Hamutenya (founding president of the Rally for Democracy and Progress, RDP), Minister of Environment and Tourism Pohamba Shifeta, former deputy minister and ambassador Hadino Hishongwa, founding member of SWAPO Mzee Kaukungwa, Charles Namoloh (former diplomat, politician, and military figure who served in the cabinet of Namibia as Minister of Safety and Security), and several other ministers and high-profile politicians.

 A significant amount of fighting occurred in the region during the Namibian War of Independence.
 Just as Namibia was set for independence, fighting broke out on April 1, 1989, in the region between People's Liberation Army of Namibia combatants and soldiers in the occupying South African Defence Force.
-The resulting "9 day war" left many dead.
+The resulting "9-day war" left many dead.

 Ohangwena Region is a SWAPO stronghold.
-In the 2015 regional elections SWAPO obtained 95% of the total votes (2010: 92%) and won all twelve constituencies with 90% or more.
+In the 2004 regional election for the National Assembly of Namibia, SWAPO won in all constituencies by a landslide.
+In Omundaungilo, no opposition party even nominated a candidate.
+In the 2015 regional elections, SWAPO obtained 95% of the total votes (2010: 92%) and won all twelve constituencies with 90% or more.
 The Rally for Democracy and Progress (RDP) managed to name opposition candidates in all constituencies but one, and the Democratic Turnhalle Alliance (DTA) in two.
-In the 2020 regional election SWAPO's support dropped slightly to 82% of the total votes.
+In the 2020 regional election, SWAPO's support dropped slightly to 82% of the total votes.
 It still won all constituencies by a large margin.